2020-21 Virtual Solo and Ensemble Festivals

 - Private studio teachers may also register their students as long as they are members of CMEA/NAfME.

-- All vocal and instrumental students that play a standard band/orchestra instrument may participate.
+- All vocal and instrumental students that play a standard band/orchestra instrument, and piano may participate.

 - Student submissions should include a minimum of 2 minutes of music but not to exceed 5 minutes in total.